Horcrux Redux, Yet Again:

 So what about the other ones?
 What other such places do we know about?

 Not many, I think.
 I make it at, oh, surprise, a total of...
 3. Interesting, that.

 There was the orphanage.
 Tom ran them ragged at the orphanage. and they didn’t know what to do with him.
 He wasn’t happy there, but oh, yes, he would have considered it a place in which his greatness was confirmed.

 There was also the Riddle House.
-And we can guess that he had already taken possession of that one.
+And we could guess that he had already taken possession of that one.
 Much as he did the cave.
 I think he kept that particular location secret from his followers, too, or Bellatrix would have taken the place apart after he disappeared.
-I suspect only Peter actually knew about it, at that point.
-Unless Tom had some of his followers billeted there.
+I suspect only Peter actually knew about the Riddle House, at that point.
+Unless Tom had some of his followers billeted there later on.